Agree to Disagree: When Deep Learning Models With Identical Architectures Produce Distinct Explanations: Introduction

 Deep Learning (DL) applications in healthcare have recently enjoyed a series of successes, with DL models performing on par with human experts leading to the US Food \& Drugs Administration (FDA) to approve 64 DL based medical devices and algorithms as summarised in a recent survey \cite{benjamens2020state}.
 Whilst these results demonstrate that the trained models are able to perform well on the selected performance criteria, this is not enough for models to reach widespread adoption in practice.
 This is particularly true in the healthcare domain where it is imperative that the DL models used must be both transparent and explainable, in order to ensure that the relevant stakeholders (patients, medical practitioners) can place their trust in the model, and to help prevent ``catastrophic failures" \cite{danton2020identifying,Hatherley478}.

-The ultimate aim of a DL model in highly sensitive applications, such as healthcare, is to capture the same important underlying causal inter-relationships that medical professionals learn through experience.
+The ultimate aim of a DL model in highly sensitive applications, such as healthcare, is to capture the underlying causal inter-relationships that medical professionals learn through experience to use for classification.
 Such a model would be robust to spurious correlations and changes in model training perpendicular to the classification task.
 Without this level of robustness there will be no trust for its use in the real-world.
 Current DL training methods often fail to satisfy this requirement, as robustness/trust is yet to be an intricate part of the evaluation and optimisation of said models \cite{damour2020underspecification,nagarajan2020understanding}.
-An egregious recent example can be seen in certain pneumonia diagnosis models, where it has been shown that the models learned to detect regions (e.g. a metal token placed by the radiologists) of the CXR image that indicated which hospital the sample was from, rather than the regions of the image that were causally linked to pneumonia.
-Despite this, the model still achieved a reasonable ROC-AUC of 0.773 as, incidentally, some hospitals had higher rates of pneumonia than others and so image origin was a good indicator of pneumonia \cite{zech2018variable}.
-Since the model just learnt to rely on spurious correlations that are not causally linked to pneumonia, it was unable to generalise to data outside of hospitals it was trained on.
+An egregious recent example can be seen in certain pneumonia diagnosis models, where it has been shown that the models learned to detect regions (e.g. a metal token placed by the radiologists) of the chest x-ray (CXR) image that indicated which hospital the sample was from, rather than the regions of the image that were causally linked to pneumonia.
+Despite this, the model still achieved a reasonable ROC-AUC of 0.773 as, incidentally, some hospitals had higher rates of pneumonia than others and so image origin was a good predictor of pneumonia \cite{zech2018variable}.
+Since the model relied disproportionately on spurious correlations that are not causally linked to pneumonia, it was unable to generalise to unseen data outside of training hospitals.

 Recent theoretical and experimental work has demonstrated the challenge of generalisation for DL models and their vulnerability to small changes in the data \cite{dziugaite2020search}.
 Ensemble models, where multiple, slightly different models work together to make a final prediction, have been proposed to alleviate these issues \cite{hansen1990neural,pang2019improving}.
-However, while these techniques can improve the robustness of models, they are rarely inherently explainable and do not necessarily understand causal relationships.
+However, while these techniques can improve the robustness of models, they are rarely inherently explainable and do not necessarily capture causal relationships.
+Additionally, a fundamental requirement of trustworthy models is the interpretability of their decisions.
+The development of explainable DL techniques to date use either model agnostic post-hoc or model specific approaches.
+However, the quality of explainable methods is still very difficult to quantify and is designed to be truthful to the model not the data \cite{holzinger2017what,yeh2019infidelity}.